LukasZahradnik/PyNeuraLogic/docs/evaluation.rst

 ########################

-When our model is trained, or we want to persist the model's state (e.g., make a checkpoint), we can utilize the model instance method :py:meth:`~neuralogic.nn.base.AbstractNeuraLogic.state_dict` (or :py:meth:`~neuralogic.nn.base.AbstractNeuraLogic.parameters`).
+When our model is trained, or we want to persist the model's state (e.g., make a checkpoint), we can utilize the model instance method :py:meth:`~neuralogic.core.neural_module.NeuralModule.state_dict` (or :py:meth:`~neuralogic.core.neural_module.NeuralModule.parameters`).
 The method puts all parameters' values into a dictionary that can be later saved (e.g., in JSON or in binary) or somehow manipulated.

-When we want to load a state into our model, we can then simply pass the state into :py:meth:`~neuralogic.nn.base.AbstractNeuraLogic.load_state_dict` method.
+When we want to load a state into our model, we can then simply pass the state into :py:meth:`~neuralogic.core.neural_module.NeuralModule.load_state_dict` method.

 .. note::